Travell Mazion

-Travell Mazion (July 24, 1995 – July 15, 2020) was an American professional boxer who held the WBC-NABF super welterweight title from January until his death in July 2020.
+Travell Mazion (July 24, 1995 – July 15, 2020) was an American professional boxer who held the WBC-NABF super welterweight title from January until his death in a car crash in July 2020.

 Professional career

 Mazion made his professional debut on April 27, 2013, scoring a first-round technical knockout (TKO) victory over Ricky Young at the Frank Erwin Center in Austin, Texas.

 After compiling a record of 16–0 (12 KOs) he challenged for his first professional title, the vacant WBC-NABF super welterweight title against Fernando Castañeda on January 11, 2020 at the Alamodome in San Antonio, Texas.
 Mazion stopped Castañeda in the first round, scoring a knockout (KO) at 58 seconds into the fight with a left hook to the body.